wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 &nbsp;

-**Neurofeedback is a technology that uses a device that measures brain waves to visualize brain activity in real-time and allows users to control their own brain activity through training.**
+**Neurofeedback is a technology that utilizes devices to measure brain waves to visualize brain activity in real-time and allows users to control their own brain activity through training.**

 ![Neurofeedback](https://www.frontiersin.org/files/Articles/527026/fnhum-14-00192-HTML/image_m/fnhum-14-00192-g001.jpg)
 _Neurofeedback Concept_